aljebraschool/aljebraschool_blog/club7fp6y000h08joa21r0eyu.md

 Let's consider two more examples below.

-*Question : write a program that will request for two numbers from user then compare these two numbers to implement all the logical operations like &gt;, &gt;=, &lt;, &lt;=, ==, and !=. and return the comparison at each loop*
+*Question : write a program that will request for two numbers from user then compare these two numbers to implement all the logical operations like &gt;, &gt;=, &lt;, &lt;=, ==, and !=. and return the comparison at each stage.*

 ```python
 #request input from user